PrivSec-dev/privsec.dev/content/posts/macos/Secure Time Synchronization on macOS.md

 Generally, any distribution with `chrony` 4.0 or above would work fine.
 I recommend using Fedora since it is easy to manage, generally up to date,  and has mostly sane defaults.

-You download Fedora Server from their [official website](https://fedoraproject.org/server/download/).
+You can download Fedora Server from their [official website](https://fedoraproject.org/server/download/).

 ## Setting up the virtual machine